Off Campus Access

 With EZProxy, it will look like this:

 Sometimes you want to access library e-resources from off-campus without going through the library website Maybe somebody sent you an email or a Twitter link to a great journal article, or you found something through Google Scholar.
-Rather than hitting a paywall, you can use these bookmarklets to quickly authenticate yourself as a UofA user and access the full text.
+Rather than hitting a paywall, you can use these bookmarklets to quickly authenticate yourself as a University of Alberta user and access the full text.
 It's quick and easy to install in your Web browser.